-2019 marks the 25th anniversary of Paul Hamlyn Foundation’s Awards for Artists.
+2019 marked the 25th anniversary of Paul Hamlyn Foundation’s Awards for Artists.

 Between 1994 and 2019, the awards have recognised a total of 175 artists across a range of artforms with funding totalling £7.2 million.